KatrinaTom/Flexbox-Practice-Trillo/README.md

 Project is from Udemy Course: The most advanced and modern CSS course on the internet: master flexbox, CSS Grid, responsive design, and so much more.

 Creating a git repository to practice and learn advanced CSS, especially Flexbox.
+Documenting the journey along the way to build muscle memory.

 ## Project Overview